 But a new generation of poets is fed up with the rarified world of the mad genius.
 Recent collections such as Madness (2017), by sam sax, and In These Days of Prohibition (2017), by Caroline Bird, for example, thematize substance abuse and addiction in addition to mental illness.
 As these and other poets continue to become more prominent and amplify emerging voices, the calcified notion of the mad genius may begin to crumble.
 The literary world of the future looks increasingly inclusive, with mental illness becoming a topic of discussion rather than a source of strange magic or brooding stigma.
 Slowly but surely, the head will be reunited with the heart.

 Rebekah Frumkin earned an MFA from the Iowa Writers' Workshop and an MSJ from Northwestern University's Medill School of Journalism.
-Her work has appeared or is forthcoming in Granta, McSweeney's, Guernica, The Baffler, Pacific Standard, In These Times, and elsewhere.
-She teaches fiction writing through Catapult and English literature and...
+Her work has appeared in Granta, McSweeney's, Guernica, The Baffler, Pacific Standard, In These Times, and elsewhere.
+She teaches fiction writing through Catapult and English literature and composition at Northeastern Illinois...